-Access requests for personal information are to be directed to the firm’s Privacy Officer, as named by RBS.
+Access requests for personal information are to be directed to the firm’s Privacy Officer, Sze-Mei Yeung.
 Contact information for the Privacy Officer is provided below.

 All access requests are to be in writing and shall set out in sufficient detail the scope of the request.

 If there is an error or omission in personal information in our custody or under our control for which a request for correction has been received, we will, subject to legal limitations, correct the information as soon as reasonably possible or annotate it with the correction that was requested but not made.